csaez/csaez.github.io/content/posts/2022-02-28_fzf-for-the-win.md

 ### Wait, what about debugging?

-Right, you can do the same thing to launch your application under a debugger (in my case gdb).
+Right, you can do the same thing to launch your application under a debugger (`gdb` in this case).

 i.e. `~/bin/dd`
 ```bash